Rebecca R. Skinner

 The programs are among the oldest of the federal postsecondary aid programs; however, they now operate amidst a host of other aid programs and tax benefits, some of which are not needbased.
 At present, a relatively small proportion of all students receive campus-based financial aid.
 Over the past decade, the number of institutions participating in the programs has also declined.

 This report describes the FSEOG, FWS, and Federal Perkins Loan programs, as amended by the HEOA.
 It also presents historical information on appropriations provided for the programs and the federal student aid that has been made available to students through the programs.
-It will be updated to reflect legislative action in the 112
+It will be updated to reflect legislative action in the 112th Congress.

 Date of Report: June 9, 2011